aloyonnet/symfony-auth/README.md

 symfony5 auth
 ========================

-This project is a simple website wich use symfony elements to make a user system.
+This project is a simple website which use symfony elements to make a user system.
 It cover some different things :
   * Authentication
   * Registration